roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/View pods in ACK clusters.md

 ---
-keyword: [pods, pods, smallest deployable computing unit, pod logs]
+keyword: [pod, pods, smallest deployable computing unit, pod logs]
 ---

 # View pods in ACK clusters

 Pods are the smallest computing units that you can create, deploy, and manage in Kubernetes.
 A pod is a runtime instance where an independent application runs.
 Each pod contains one or more containers that are tightly coupled.
-You can view and mange pods in a cluster of Alibaba Cloud Container Service for Kubernetes \(ACK\) in the ACK console.
+You can view and manage pods in a Container Service for Kubernetes \(ACK\) cluster in the ACK console.

-## View pod details
+## View details of pods

 1. Log on to the [ACK console](https://cs.console.aliyun.com).